 MapRecord Publications was founded in 2002 by Jeremy Pool.
-The goal of the company was to bring modern software technology to bear on a distinctly non-modern activity: collecting.
+The goal of the company is to bring modern software technology to bear on a distinctly non-modern activity: collecting.
 The company's current focus is on collecting in general, but the company continues to have a secondary focus on the particular sub-specialty of map collecting.

 The first product produced by MapRecord Publications in 2002 was a CD-ROM version of the Antique Map Price Record, the leading source of information about the trade in antiquarian maps.
 This was an annual publication, with ten editions produced between 2002 and 2011.
+The Antique Map Price Record part of our business was sold in 2012, and continues, under its new owners, at oldmaps.com.

 In 2011 MapRecord Publications published the first of what it hopes will be a series of bibliographical works in an electronic (USB flash drive) format.
 This first work is Don McGuirk's The Last Great Cartographic Myth - Mer de l'Ouest, a cartobibliography of all known 18th century maps that depict a fictional "Sea of the West" in what is part of today's American northwest.